Off-World-Live/obs-spout2-plugin/README.md

 - Carefully follow their [build instructions](https://obsproject.com/wiki/install-instructions#windows-build-directions)
 - Add this repo as a submodule inside the plugins folder: `git submodule add git@github.com/Off-World-Live/obs-spout2-source-plugin.git plugins/win-spout`
 - Download the latest [Spout Source](https://github.com/leadedge/Spout2/releases) and extract the contents of [this folder](https://github.com/leadedge/Spout2/tree/master/SpoutSDK/Source/SPOUT_LIBRARY) into a new folder `/deps/spout` inside the OBS Source code directory
-- After building, be sure to copy [Spout.dll](https://github.com/leadedge/Spout2/blob/master/SpoutSDK/Source/SPOUT_LIBRARY/Binaries/x64/SpoutLibrary.dll) to your the `obs-plugins` directory inside your `build/runtime/Debug` folder.
-(I haven't worked out how to get CMake to do this automatically - suggestions / PRS welcome.
 - So far I have only built this in 64bit but I see no reason why it should not work with 32bit builds.

 ### Building the windows installer